 Students who would like to transfer credits from other programs are encouraged to meet with the CCJ Graduate Coordinator or their advisor.
 In addition, students will need to complete and submit form GO-21.

 - Are there student loans for graduate students?

 Yes.
 Applicants interested in financial aid should submit a FAFSA (Free Application for Student Financial Aid) when they submit their applications to the Office of Admissions.
 All universities require the FAFSA before determining eligibility for loans, scholarships, and grants.
 Information is available from PSU's Office of Financial Aid.

 Two types of student loans are most common for graduate students: Federal Subsidized Stafford Loans and Federal Unsubsidized Stafford Loans.
 Interest on subsidized loans is paid by the Federal Government as long as the student is enrolled at least half time.
 Interest on unsubsidized loans accrues from the time of disbursement and become part of the student's repayment obligation.
 International students are not eligible for these loans.

 - Are Graduate Assistantships available?

 Prospective and returning students are encouraged to complete the Application for the Graduate Assistantship.
-Graduate Assistants (GAs) work with faculty members and receive other benefits—in particular, a tuition remission and modest stipend.
-GAs must be registered for, and compete, at least 9 credits of coursework during each term of their appointment.
+Graduate Assistants (GAs) work with faculty members and receive other benefits—in particular, a tuition remission and a very modest stipend.
+GAs must compete at least 9 credits of coursework during each term of their appointment.
 More information, including tuition remission and stipend rates, as well as assistantships not supervised within the Division of Criminology and Criminal Justice, is available from the Graduate Studies office.